Traveling With My Dad Taught Me About Legacy & The Gift Of Time

 ”

-So imagine us walking the grounds of Mitchelville Freedom Park, which is considered the first self-governed town of formerly enslaved Africans — and then sitting down with Bridgette Frazier, the powerhouse behind Ma Daisy's Porch, a brand-new restaurant honoring her grandmother's legacy.
+So imagine us walking the grounds of Mitchelville Freedom Park, which is considered the first self-governed town of formerly enslaved Africans — and then sitting down with Bridgette Frazier, a fifth-generation descendant of the Gullah Geechee community as well as the powerhouse behind Ma Daisy's Porch, a brand-new restaurant honoring her grandmother's legacy.
 Months later, those moments are still with me because not only did it make my father proud, but they also reminded me that the time we share and the history we honor live on in our stories, in the food we eat, the communities we build and it's up to us to preserve it all.

 A way to preserve it is by taking the time to travel with your parents.
 We all know the days are long but the years are short.
 Ironically, multigenerational travel is on the rise.
 So, sure, I could’ve brought a friend on the trip, but traveling with my dad — even though we’re generations apart — gave me a chance to see Hilton Head through his lens as well as my own.
 It was not only eye-opening, but also a reminder of how history lives on when we carry it forward together — that legacy is something we live, share and pass on together.